 Sports planners searching for a city with premier facilities to host a world-class event can end their pursuit by selecting beautiful Colorado Springs.
 Olympic City USA is home to approximately 60 national and international sports organizations including 20+ Olympic NGBs, the United States Olympic Committee and Colorado Springs Olympic Training Center.
+The destination is also the future home of the U.S. Olympic Museum and Hall of Fame as well as a 10,000-seat outdoor multi-use stadium and 3,000-seat indoor the Edward J. Robson Ice Arena in 2020.
 The region is home to a variety of the finest event complexes for baseball, soccer, hockey, golf, cycling, figure skating and more.

 Colorado Springs and the Pikes Peak region provides planners with amazing natural venues including Garden of the Gods, Pikes Peak – America’s Mountain and an abundance of trails that are perfect for beginner to extreme running and cycling events.
 The Colorado Springs Convention & Visitors Bureau staff will assist from beginning to end, maximizing your success long after the sound of the buzzer.

 - 2018 U.S. Senior Open (June 25-July 1, 2018)

 - 2018 Broadmoor Pikes Peak International Hill Climb (June 24, 2018)